oist/LabVIEW_Dockerfiles/README.md

 If using process isolation without HyperV, you may need to adjust the FROM line in the `Dockerfile.GoCD_Base` dockerfile, in order to match your installed system OS version.\
 Available tags can be found on the [DockerHub (Windows base OS images)](https://hub.docker.com/_/microsoft-windows-base-os-images) page.

 The rest of this README assumes that you have a functioning Windows Docker engine.
 To test this, you can run commands like those suggested here: [Get started: Run your first Windows container](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/run-your-first-container).
+Note that as of the time of writing this, the first example on that page uses `nanoserver:ltsc2022`, which requires Windows 10 21H1 or newer.
+If you are using an older Windows build (such as 20H2, or 2004), then you could replace this reference with an older image of nanoserver, for example `mcr.microsoft.com/windows/nanoserver:ltsc2019`.

 No NI applications or packages are installed onto the host using these images, so installing NIPM or registering feeds in advance is not required.